 [16:09] Maharishi Domicile in Switzerland

-During most of the 1970s, Maharishi was domicile in Switzerland.
+During most of the 1970s, Maharishi was domiciled in Switzerland.
 He had lived in India for quite a number of years, and based himself there.
 While traveling around the world on his world tours, he would always come home to India.
 And then, starting around 1970, ’71, he changed his plan because one of the problems with India was that it was a long way away from his European devotees and his American devotees.

 But also in those times when Americans and other Europeans went to India, they’d spend a little bit of time getting used to the local bacteria, and there was some downtime from that.
 And Maharshi thought, well, rather than having downtime, why not, Instead of, you know, if the mountain won’t come to Mohammed, then Mohammed can go to the mountain.

 He decided to move himself, the main attraction involved in his worldwide teaching of his meditation technique, to Europe and to commence teacher training programs there.
 And there wasn’t a year that went by while I was domiciled in Sydney, Australia, where I didn’t go to wherever Maharishi was, either for several months or entire years or beyond a year, on some occasions, 18 months and more, I would spend wherever he was.